 Weebly’s backend isn’t so user-friendly, though.
 It isn’t as well-oiled a machine as Wix, and you’ll have to do more manual analysis of things like stock level.
 What’s more, the checkout options are difficult to adapt.

-Weebly is a solid ecommerce website builder, but Wix is just a little more polished and feature-rich.
+Weebly is a good ecommerce website builder, but Wix is just a little more polished and feature-rich.

 Looking to add a blog to your site?
 Wix offers a free blogging app for all plans.